nallera/eventTracker/readme.md

 #### POST
 - /events/{name}
     - Allows the user to create a new event occurrence.
 The name of the event is a parameter (*name*) in the URL.
+If the event was already registered before, a new post registers new occurrences.
     - The request body (in JSON format) can include the following parameters:
       - "count": the event occurrences count.
       - "date": the date and hour in which those occurrences happened, must be in the format "YYYY-MM-DD HH:mm:ss".